Architecture Diagram

 Data Flow

-The platform’s data pipeline moves information from external sources through transformation and enrichment into real-time decisioning:- Connectors ingest data from 24 registered source types (17 production-ready, 7 coming-soon): S3, Snowflake, BigQuery, PostgreSQL, MySQL, Kafka/Confluent (batch polling), REST APIs, and more.
+The platform’s data pipeline moves information from external sources through transformation and enrichment into real-time decisioning:- Connectors ingest data from 80+ registered source types: S3, Snowflake, BigQuery, PostgreSQL, MySQL, Kafka/Confluent (batch polling), REST APIs, and more.
 See Connectors for the full status table.

 - Schemas define entity structures (customer, account, product) and create real PostgreSQL tables via DDL.

-- Pipelines transform and load data using a visual flow editor with 11 transform types (cast, filter, expression, hash, mask PII, rename, and others).
+- Pipelines transform and load data using a visual flow editor with 19 built-in transform types (cast, filter, expression, hash, mask PII, rename, and others).

 - Enrichment queries schema tables at decision time to load customer context, with Redis caching for performance.

-- Decision Engine runs the configured flow: qualification rules, formula-based computed values, scoring models, ranking, and multi-objective portfolio optimization.
+- Decision Engine runs the configured flow: decisioning gates, formula-based computed values, scoring models, ranking, and multi-objective portfolio optimization.

 - API Response returns personalized offer recommendations with computed values merged into the response payload.